HandyOSS/HandyHost/README.md

 In authSettings.json, set ```"hasInitialized":false,```.
 After restarting handyhost you can now set your new password.

 ### v0.5.5 Changelog
+<a id="announcement_v055"></a>

-Akash Major Release v0.16.1 support.
+Akash Major Release v0.16.x support.
-After running the HandyHost update, you will see a button in the Akash configuration panel called "Migrate to Akash v0.16.x".
-Clicking it will migrate your provider (and any contracts) to the latest v0.16.x CRD.
-Note: Akash v0.16 is a major release and will not be backward compatible with v0.14.x RPC nodes.
+After running the HandyHost v0.5.5 update, you will see a button in the Akash configuration panel titled "Migrate to Akash v0.16.x".
+Clicking it will migrate your provider (and any contracts) to the latest Akash v0.16.x CRD.
+Note: Akash v0.16 is a major release and will not be backward compatible with v0.14.x RPC nodes or providers so make sure to run the migration utility.

 ### v0.5.4 Changelog